dylanesque/MPQChampApp/README.md

 - [Emotion](https://emotion.sh/docs/introduction) for styling components: I've found that using CSS-in-JS libraries like this or [styled-components](https://styled-components.com/) significantly speeds up SPA development for me because it's quicker for me to troubleshoot and maintain scoped CSS, not to mention that it allows me to circumvent the cascade when it would have undesired effects.

-- Any and all front end testing will likely be done with a mix of [react-testing-library](https://testing-library.com/docs/react-testing-library/intro), [Jest](https://jestjs.io/), and [Cypress.io](https://www.cypress.io/).
+- Any and all front end testing will be done with a mix of [react-testing-library](https://testing-library.com/docs/react-testing-library/intro), [Jest](https://jestjs.io/), and [Cypress.io](https://www.cypress.io/).

 Application flow works like this: